Drag and Drop

 In the following example the event arguments are logged to the console as they occur.

-Persisting and displaying the changes during Drag and Drop can be achieved either by manually handling the corresponding events and mutating the data, or by using the
+Persisting and displaying the changes during dragging and dropping can be achieved either by manually handling the corresponding events and mutating the data, or by using the

 kendoTreeViewDragAndDropEditing directive.
 The latter uses an